Evemose/aionys/README.md

 Ensure the `.env` files contain the necessary environment variables.
 Modify values as needed for your setup.

+### Important Note

+When running the front-end in Docker (or in any environment where frontend and backend apps run on different hosts), set `NEXT_PUBLIC_ACTIVE_PROFILE` and `SPRING_PROFILE_ACTIVE` to `dev` in corresponding `.env` files due to specifics of cross-origin cookie sharing requiring HTTPS communication for `SameSite=None` cookies that are used for authentication.

 ### 3. Run the Entire Application

 To run the entire application, including both submodules, use the `docker-compose.yml` file located in the project root: